keith-merchant-ibm/vpc-on-classic-1/vsi_migration_quota_compare.md

 {:important: .important}
 {:table: .aria-labeledby="caption"}

-# Gen 1 and Gen 2 Quota and Limit Comparisons
+# Gen 1 and Gen 2 quota and limit comparisons
 {: #migrating-quotas-limits}

 These tables list the {{site.data.keyword.cloud}} Virtual Private Cloud resources and their Gen 1 and Gen 2 quotas and limits.